Portrait of Francesco d'Este

-Van der Weyden sought to flatter d'Este; although not handsome, he is shown as broad chested, with a sensitive and cultured face, keen expression, long neck and aquiline nose.
+Van der Weyden sought to flatter d'Este; although not handsome, he is shown as broad-chested, with a sensitive and cultured face, keen expression, long neck and aquiline nose.
 The hammer and ring (the latter only revealed after a 1934 cleaning) clutched in his hand are likely intended as status symbols although their exact significance has not been positively identified.
 Typically of van der Weyden, the sitter's fingers are highly detailed and prominent, shown as almost resting on the lower left of the panel frame, and are long, bony and highly detailed.
 The painting is unusually secular for the time, seeking to flatter d'Este's worldly position, rather than highlight his devotional worth or personal humility.

-The portrait follows the structural conventions of van der Weyden's late career male portraits.
-It is a half length, three-quarters view of the sitter against a plain and shallow background.
+The portrait follows the structural conventions of van der Weyden's late-career male portraits.
+It is a half-length, three-quarters view of the sitter against a plain and shallow background.
 The background is one of its most striking features, its shallowness at odds with the deep, shadowed and atmospheric kind popular in Northern art since van Eyck.
-That the background is layered with white rather the more typical dark grey and black tones has been remarked on by many art historians.
+That the background is layered with white, rather than the more typical dark grey and black tones, has been remarked on by many art historians.